opensafely-core/ehrql/DEVELOPERS.md

   and check if any explanatory text requires amending as a result of your changes.

-### Syncing the databuilder Docker image version with the tutorial examples
+### Syncing the ehrql Docker image version with the tutorial examples

-The version of the databuilder image used for the tutorials is specified in the tutorial's [`project.yaml`](docs/ehrql-tutorial-examples/project.yaml).
+The version of the ehrql image used for the tutorials is specified in the tutorial's [`project.yaml`](docs/ehrql-tutorial-examples/project.yaml).
 We reference the image by major version only (e.g. `v0`), so the `project.yaml` file itself only needs to be updated rarely.
 However, whenever a new image is built, it could have an impact on the